In it, Michael Cartwright

 “Bad actors” are ruining it for the rest of us: Well, maybe “ruining” is a bit extreme, but our good reputations are being tarnished by, as Cartwright says, those taking advantage of people who need help via “patient brokering, hijacking business listings on search engines and aggregating calls for other treatment centers.

-Reforms, please!
-Most of us in our industry agree that reforms are necessary.
+.
 Cartwright explains his opinion on the need to push for reforms that would prohibit the few bad apples from exploiting those we seek to help.
 Here are Cartwright’s thoughts:

 1. Criminalizing fraudulent advertising: Congress should ask the National Association of Insurance Commissioners or the National Alliance for Model State Drug Laws to draft a model law banning deceptive marketing.